 Auto Technician Certification and Certificate Program Information

-A Certificate in Automotive Technology prepares graduates for work as entry-level mechanics.
+Auto technicians, also referred to as mechanics, are responsible for repairing and maintaining cars and trucks.
+Many auto technicians get their training through a certificate program in automotive technology, which prepares graduates for work as entry-level mechanics.
 Many of the classes are taught in a classroom environment; however, students primarily learn about automotive mechanics by gaining hands-on experience in an actual garage located on campus.
 Training is provided on maintaining and repairing various components of a car and truck, including the engine, electrical systems, brakes, steering and HVAC systems.

 A standardized exam, such as the COMPASS test, may be requested to test an applicant's competency in reading, writing and math.
 Also, many community colleges require that applicants have at least a GED certificate or a high school diploma.

 A certificate program in automotive technology introduces all of the major automotive systems.
 Some courses may also cover garage safety.
 Typically course topics include:

 - Suspension and steering

 - Engine repair and maintenance

 - Module-based automotive repairs